ZoeMeow1027/DutSchedule/README.md

 - Navigate to settings, find application and delete app cache.
 App needs to be closed to completely cleared news cache.

 ### I'm got issue with this app.
-Which place can I retroduce issue for you?
+Which place can I reproduce issue for you?

 - You can report issue via Issue tab on this repository.
 Thank you for your support!